Home | About me | Contact | What's new | Privacy | Search

 Route history

 That same year, the first section to be upgraded to a freeway was completed from just inside today's Loop 410 to near FM 1516.
-The segment from there to the county line was upgraded in 1962, and the first rest area on an Interstate Highway opened near FM 1518 the following year.
+The segment from there to the county line was upgraded in 1962, and the first rest area on an Interstate Highway in Texas opened near FM 1518 the following year.
 In 1964, the section from Commerce St. east to Loop 410 was completed along with the Loop 410 cloverleaf.
-1967 saw the opening of the section between I-35 and I37, and finally in 1968 the remainder of the route from I-37 to Commerce St. opened.
+1967 saw the opening of the section between I‑35 and I37, and finally in 1968 the remainder of the route from I‑37 to Commerce St. opened.

 I-10 at New Braunfels Ave. looking northeast (ca. 1967)